 has assembled and organized those resources necessary to achieve its purposes;

 is achieving its purposes; has the ability to continue to achieve its purpose.

-Since January 2014, ten teams of over 90 administrators, staff, faculty, and students have been collaborating on GCC’s 2016 Self-Study report.
+Ten teams of more than 90 administrators, staff, faculty, and students collaborated on GCC’s 2016 self-study report.
 The report is a comprehensive, rigorous examination measuring and verifying Gateway Community College’s achievements while identifying ways in which the college’s goals and objectives can be improved.
 Segmented into eleven chapters, the self-study addresses particular dimensions of GCC’s overall institutional quality to assure the academic community, the public, and interested government agencies that the College is indeed an effective institution worthy of accreditation status.

-Each team has thoroughly researched, thoughtfully considered, drafted, documented, revised, and edited multiple iterations of its chapter for the College’s 100 page self-study report which is accompanied by evidence-based data.
-The eleven chapters address:
+Each team thoroughly researched, thoughtfully considered, drafted, documented, revised, and edited multiple iterations of its chapter for the College’s 100 page self-study report which is accompanied by evidence-based data.
+The eleven chapters addressed:

 1: Mission and Purposes